 Horsemen was one of the films from Platinum Dunes, the production company set up by director Michael Bay of the loud, bludgeoning and noisy likes of Armageddon (1998), Pearl Harbor (2001) and Transformers (2007) notoriety.
 Platinum Dunes first appeared with the remake of The Texas Chainsaw Massacre (2003) and have had a reasonable success with various other 1970s/80s remakes such as The Amityville Horror (2005), The Hitcher (2007), Friday the 13th (2009), A Nightmare on Elm Street (2010) and Teenage Mutant Ninja Turtles (2014).

-In 2009, Platinum Dunes started to branch out beyond remakes into original material with Horsemen and the subsequent likes of David S. Goyer’s The Unborn (2009), The Purge (2013), Ouija (2014), Project Almanac (2015), A Quiet Place (2018) and the tv series The Last Ship (2014-8).
+In 2009, Platinum Dunes started to branch out beyond remakes into original material with Horsemen and the subsequent likes of David S. Goyer’s The Unborn (2009), The Purge (2013), Ouija (2014), Project Almanac (2015), A Quiet Place (2018), Songbird (2020) and the tv series The Last Ship (2014-8).
 Horsemen was the least successful of Platinum Dunes’ films to date where it did minimal box-office, earning only $1 million back in US release and being dumped to dvd in many territories.

 Horsemen was the second feature film outing for Swedish director Jonas Åkerlund who had previously made the drug addiction drama Spun (2002), which failed to attain wide notice, and subsequently went onto make the also little seen Small Apartments (2012) and the heavy metal film Lords of Chaos (2018).
 Jonas Åkerlund is more well known as a music director with work for artists such as Christina Aguilera, Lady Gaga, Madonna, Metallica, Moby, Ozzy Osbourne, Pink, Prodigy, Smashing Pumpkins, U2 and Robbie Williams, among many others.
-Screenwriter Dave Callaham has been involved with a number of projects of recent years, including the scripts for Doom (2005), Tell-Tale (2009), The Expendables (2010), Godzilla (2014), Zombieland: Double Tap (2019) and Wonder Woman 1984/WW84 (2020) and Mortal Kombat (2021) and Spider-Man: Across the Spider-Verse (2023).
+Screenwriter Dave Callaham has been involved with a number of projects of recent years, including the scripts for Doom (2005), Tell-Tale (2009), The Expendables (2010), Godzilla (2014), Zombieland: Double Tap (2019), Wonder Woman 1984/WW84 (2020) and Mortal Kombat (2021) and Spider-Man: Across the Spider-Verse (2023).